MistyDaniels/web-dev-hw/project-2/readme.md

   ## Misty Daniels
   ***

+  This week I learned how to use media in HTML, ID and Class attributes, and how to add meta data.
+These have all been really great and fun to learn.
+  I added a new contact page and changed my old one to a suggestions form.
+It made a lot more sense.
+I also added an about section, which gave a little more info on who I am and why I chose this subject.
+  This has been a really informative section, but I am really pumped to get started on the CSS section, as I have a little experience with it from my former school!
+  Im still happy having learned how to embed my own hosted media into a site, rather than just embedding a link to a video from youtube or something.
+  I did struggle a bit with the ID attributes, and will likely review this section later on just in case.

+  ***

   The past two weeks Ive worked on three pages for my project.
 I've managed to make a nifty little form that I'm a little proud of.
   Im still working on keeping my code neat and organized, which is the toughest